PPI claims Scotland

 If you make a claim and it’s rejected, we can contact the Financial Ombudsman on your behalf.
 The Financial Ombudsman Service writes to the bank or institution concerned, requests an explanation as to why they rejected the claim, and then makes their decision.

-Scotland Debt Solutions cover PPI claims in Glasgow, Edinburgh, and throughout Scotland, operating from four offices around the country.
+Scotland Debt Solutions cover PPI claims in Glasgow, Edinburgh, and throughout Scotland, operating from five offices around the country.
 Our team of experts will work on your behalf, and negotiate for the best possible refund of your PPI payments.

 If you’re looking to save some money it’s a good idea to make a detailed budget that lets you see where your cash is currently being spent, and offers an overall view of your finances.
 You’ll need to collect together your income and expenditure details, including annual costs such as insurance, car expenses, birthdays and […]